mstksg/inCode/copy/entries/hakyll-rewrite.md

 to.
 In the future, I might return ... but at this point in time, Fay seems as awkward in the ecosystem to me as haste did when I first started using it.
-GHCJS lets you use the full power of Haskell (including all of *base*'s concurrency mechanisms and almost library on hackage), at the expense of creating large and unreadable javascript blobs.
+GHCJS lets you use the full power of Haskell (including all of *base*'s concurrency mechanisms and almost every library on hackage), at the expense of creating large and unreadable javascript blobs.

 [fay]: https://github.com/faylang/fay/wiki